chandran-jr/Violence-Alert-System/Violence Detection/Readme.md

 https://colab.research.google.com/drive/1SIRThv_Fhz5Ru_rPND5GkwAC135cIOG5?usp=sharing

 ## DETAILS
-The `modelnew.h5` file is the trained file, we trained it for 50 epochs only.
+The `modelnew.h5` file is the trained model, we trained it for 50 epochs only.
+An accuracy of `96%` was obtained.
 Feel free to use it.

 The testing videos for the violence and non violence classes are in the `Testing Videos`folder